Wisconsin - What to watch in 2026

 Several areas of women’s rights in Wisconsin could shift depending on future political and legal decisions:

-• Voting and civic participation
+• Voting rules.

 Partisan primary (August 11, 2026)